 What you cannot see here, is the extraordinary number and variety of members of the Parliament, about 100 from all political sides, that took the stage during our marathon: for about three hours we have been speaking about the role of Israel, its right to self defense, its moral height, its fight in name of all of us, of our civilization and values, against the wild hate of the Islamic jihad represented by Hamas.
 It seems to me that for the first time in the too-long history of the Arab Israeli conflict, apart from a minority of crazy leftists and fascists that took the street on anti-Semitic slogans, we have obtained a huge consensus about one critical point: this is not an episode of a local conflict, there is nothing in it that reminds the land-for-peace theme that has characterized the Palestinian issue.
 This is an episode of the attack against the Western world, and Iran has a lot to do with it.
 The change of attitude is great. … in the Parliament square, many of the Parliament Members said: "I love Israel".
 You can't imagine how many.

-Related Topics: Arab-Israel conflict & diplomacy, Egypt, Muslims in Europe
+Related Topics: Arab-Israel conflict & diplomacy, Israel & Zionism, Muslims in Europe

 receive the latest by email: subscribe to daniel pipes' free mailing list